rbi-mtm/ams/day1/README_handson.md

 basis[3] = [ 0.0, 0.5, 0.5 ]
 ```

 1. Modify the `generate_cell.py` script to generate the conventional cell of FCC structure, as given above.
-Call the script with python, and redirect the output to a file:
+Call the script with `python`, and redirect the output to a file:

     ```bash
        python generate_cell.py > my_output_filename.xyz